Arthur Hastings: Career

 Hastings represents the traditional English gentleman—not too bright but absolutely scrupulous, a throwback to the Victorian-era gentleman who is always concerned about "fair play".
 Hastings himself notes that he is somewhat old-fashioned.
-While Poirot, who is not above lying, surreptitiously reads other people's letters or eavesdrops, Hastings is horrified of such acts and usually refuses to perform them to help Poirot in one of his cases.
-Although he lacks Poirot's intellect, Poirot often compliments Hastings' ability to remember facts and details about their cases even if he deplores the manner in which Hastings tells the story at times.
-Hastings' physical appearance is rarely described in the novels because he is often the narrator.
-However, it is mentioned that he, like Poirot, has a moustache which becomes a target of the detective's criticism in Peril at End House: 'And your moustache.
+While Poirot, who is not above lying, surreptitiously reads other people's letters or eavesdrops, Hastings is horrified by such acts and usually refuses to perform them to help Poirot in one of his cases.
+Although he lacks Poirot's intellect, Poirot often compliments the ability of Hastings to remember facts and details about their cases, even if he deplores the manner in which Hastings tells the story at times.
+The physical appearance of Hastings is rarely described in the novels, because he is often the narrator, but it is mentioned that he, like Poirot, has a moustache which becomes a target of the detective's criticism in Peril at End House: 'And your moustache.
 If you must have a moustache, let it be a real moustache, a thing of beauty such as mine.'
-Although he has served in the army, Hastings is not a ruthless man by nature, with Poirot noting during his final letter to Hastings in Curtain that he knows that Hastings is not a murderer.
+Although he has served in the army, Hastings is not a violent man by nature, with Poirot noting during his final letter to Hastings in Curtain that he knows that Hastings is not a murderer.

 Relationship with women

 Hastings has a soft spot for auburn-haired women.
 Back in The Mysterious Affair at Styles, Hastings was charmed with auburn-haired Cynthia Murdoch and proposed to her.
 This would become a running gag in the series, with Poirot often teasing Hastings.
 Whenever Hastings suggests the innocence of a young, beautiful, female murder suspect, Poirot slyly asks "Does she have auburn hair?"
 This pronounced weakness for pretty women with auburn hair gets Hastings and Poirot into trouble more than once: in The Big Four, while posing as secretary for millionaire Abe Ryland, Hastings trusts false information from a woman with auburn hair, while in the short story Double Sin, Hastings believes auburn-haired Mary Durant.

-Despite his preference for auburn hair and his Victorian ideas about not marrying outside one's class, he eventually falls in love with a dark-haired music-hall actress, singer and acrobat, Dulcie Duveen, the self-styled 'Cinderella'.
-They meet in the story Murder on the Links, the second full-length Poirot novel.
+Despite his preference for auburn hair and his Victorian ideas about not marrying outside one's class, he eventually falls in love with a dark-haired music-hall actress, singer and acrobat Dulcie Duveen, the self-styled 'Cinderella'.
+They meet in the story The Murder on the Links, the second full-length Poirot novel.
 Poirot plays a rather significant part in uniting the couple.
 Hastings then acquires a ranch in Argentina and settles down to a life as a ranchholder.